oemof/tespy/docs/analyses/exergy.rst

     :align: center
     :alt: Topology of the Solar Energy Generating System (SEGS)

-The input data are based on literature :cite:``, which provides measured data.
-Some parameters are however taken from a follow-up publication, as the original data show some inconsistencies, e.g. higher enthalpy at the low pressure turbine's last stage outlet than at its inlet :cite:``.
+The input data are based on literature :cite:`Kearney1988`, which provides measured data.
+Some parameters are however taken from a follow-up publication, as the original data show some inconsistencies, e.g. higher enthalpy at the low pressure turbine's last stage outlet than at its inlet :cite:`Lippke1995`.

 TESPy model
 ^^^^^^^^^^^